matlock-raft-event/raft-event-app/README.md

 ## 🎨 Storybook

+Every time a component is created, accompanying stories should be created in the `/stories` directory.

-Storybook is deployed on GitHub Pages [here](https://matlock-raft-event.github.io/raft-event-app/).
+The Storybook is deployed on GitHub Pages [here](https://matlock-raft-event.github.io/raft-event-app/).

 This is updated every time there is a push to the `main` branch.

+To run the storybook locally use:

+### `yarn storybook`

+This command is used to compile and launch a development server that serves the storybook.
+By default, the development server will run on http://localhost:6006.

 ## 🚀 Quick start